Msfjel383/Receiver/README.md

-# Modified to be non blocking.
+# Modified to be non blocking to keep loop fast.

-Untested!

 # Receiver Library